| |

 DRAWING

-Sketching a painting before getting started is important for symmetry and clarity, especially if you’re unfamiliar with painting.
-It’s not the best idea to jump into a new painting without seeing where different parts or colors will go.
-Doing a 30 day drawing challenge to work on warm ups and shapes or sketching during the day can help you become more comfortable with drawing if you’re a beginner.
-Having a drawing practice along side your paintings practice will help you develop important skills and basics that will be used often in your painting process!
+Sketching a painting before getting started is essential if you want your painting to have symmetry and clarity, especially if you’re new to painting.
+It’s not the best idea to jump into a new painting without seeing where different elements will go or where to block certain colors.
+So, doing a 30-day drawing challenge to work on warm-ups and shapes, or sketching during the day, can help you become more comfortable with drawing if you’re a beginner.
+Having a steady drawing practice alongside your painting practice will help you develop important skills and basics that you will use often in the painting process.

 RESOURCES

-I think one of the best resources for painting are those tutorial books you can craft stores.
-They may not be in your style or use colors you prefer, but I’ve found them surprisingly easy to follow.
-Having the directions in writing right in front of you makes it easy to see how and why you should do things in a certain order.
+I think one of the best beginner resources for painting is those step-by-step tutorial books you can craft stores.
+They may not be in your preferred painting style or use the colors you prefer, but I’ve found them surprisingly easy to follow.
+Having the directions in writing and visually right in front of you makes it easy to see how and why you should do things in a certain way and in a certain order.
 As a beginner, these books can do a lot to help you understand blocking colors, creating values, or the basics of a specific style you want to learn.
-YouTube is also be great for resources.
-You can find a range of tips and tutorials for different experience levels, types of paintings, and really specific studies to build a strong foundation!
-Don’t go crazy buying books on painting, start with one or two books or one playlist on YouTube that focuses on one topic, work through what you have gathered, then move on to the next subject.

 BEING BAD AT THINGS